safeREACH/A3GradlePlugin/README.md

 * **Build type `preview`** This is a pre-release build type for testing.
 It should have the same setup as `release`, with the only difference that debugging is enabled.
 This lets you use `BuildConfig.DEBUG` for logging purposes and other low-key features, while you can use `BuildConfig.INTERNAL` for more intrusive debug features.

-* **Shared debug key** Projects will use a shared debug key with the path specified in your `gradle.options`.
+* **Shared debug key** Projects will use a shared debug key with the path specified in your (global) `gradle.properties`.
 This ensures the same signing configuration between developer machines.

 * **Release key setup from properties** To have a reusable CI setup the release key can be specified using `releaseKeyStore_file`, `releaseKeyStore_password`, `releaseKeyStore_alias`, and `releaseKeyStore_keyPassword`.
 These can be set as gradle properties or specified [by environment variables](https://docs.gradle.org/current/userguide/build_environment.html), e.g. `ORG_GRADLE_PROJECT_releaseKeyStore_password`.